Luther Memorial Church: History

-Luther Memorial Church has roots in a Bible study outreach to students begun by some Madison Lutherans in 1905.
+Luther Memorial Church originated in a ministry to University of Wisconsin students in 1905, and was the first Lutheran church in Madison to offer all services in English.
 In 1907, some of those involved chartered Holy Trinity Lutheran Church.
 The congregation initially rented space in Gates of Heaven Synagogue for weekly worship.
 That early congregation was largely UW students and staff, but included others.
 That same year (1907) the congregation also started the Lutheran Campus Center.

 In 1915 the congregation had a chapel which could seat 300 built at 626 University Avenue, designed by the Madison architect firm of Louis Claude & Edward Starck.
 (This building is now the Churchkey Bar & Grill.)
 They intended it to eventually be a Sunday school building for the large church they planned to build next door.
 The congregation moved worship to the building.
 They were the first Lutheran congregation in Madison to hold only English services.
 In 1918 they changed the congregation's name to Luther Memorial Evangelical Lutheran Church.

 In 1920 the congregation commissioned Claude & Starck to design a larger church building modeled on European cathedrals.
 The architects designed a Neogothic-style building with a vertical emphasis, pointing toward heaven like old Gothic Revival style, but with a newer flavor in the low arch-tops above windows and doors.
 The front of the building facing University Avenue is 100 feet tall and symmetric, with rectangular columns and buttresses flanking the main entrance.
 Above the entrance is a large stained glass window set in stone frames.
 Above that, a stone cross tops the peak of the gable.
 The walls are coursed buff-colored limestone from Colfax, trimmed with Bedford limestone.
 A transept wing extends from the back of the main nave on each side.
 A square chimes tower rises behind the southwest transept wing, with large openings letting the sky peek through the tower and more Gothic decoration and four finials above that.
 Inside, the nave is 150 feet long, designed to seat 1650 people.
 The stained glass were designed by the Gaytee Stained Glass Company of Minneapolis.
 The stencil patterns on the walls may have been designed by Gaytee too.
 The curved trusses supporting the roof are steel, covered with plaster and then painted to look like wood.
 They support a stained wood ceiling.
 The pulpit, lectern and original baptismal font were carved from limestone.
 The altar and reredos were carved from the same by Walter Sutton of Bayview Stone Company of Madison.

-Construction began in May of 1921, with Wisconsin Construction Company as general contractor.
+Construction began in May 1921, with Wisconsin Construction Company as general contractor.
 The new church was dedicated October 28, 1923.
 The education building was added in 1957-59, designed by Madison architect Reginald Stehr.
 Over the years the congregation has shared its space with various musical groups from the UW.

 The main building was designated as a Madison Landmark in 2011, and was listed on the National Register of Historic Places in 2018.